Last Updated on 12 October 2024 by Cycloscope

 We came to Shirakawa-Go as part of our Japanese three-month leg of a two-year Asian bicycle trip, planning our visit here according to the yearly Doburoku Matsuri, a Shinto festival about mountain gods and raw sake, read our full reportage here!

-Set at the border between Gifu and Toyama prefectures, on the so-called Japanese Alps, in the lush green valley of the Shogawa river (an important source of freshwater and hydroelectric power with is many blue reservoirs) Shirakawa gives its best in Autumn when the temperature is good and the colors are astounding.
+Set at the border between Gifu and Toyama prefectures, on the so-called Japanese Alps, in the lush green valley of the Shogawa River (an important source of freshwater and hydroelectric power with its many blue reservoirs) Shirakawa gives its best in Autumn when the temperature is good and the colors are astounding.
 Shirakawa-go really is a place not to be missed, be sure to include it in your itinerary when planning your trip to Japan.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)